R-N-Wata/WeatherorNot/README.md

 <h3> Strict mode <h3>

-<p>Though some are hesitant when using strict mode as they see it more as a restriction or limitation to what you can code.
+<p font-size>Though some are hesitant when using strict mode as they see it more as a restriction or limitation to what you can code.
 It should be seen more as a helpful guide for the correct way to do things, this guide essentially helps you to write better code by avoiding slip-ups.
 To turn on strict mode you can add this to your code</p>

 <pre>